 A film competition shot at a hotel served a dual purpose: to celebrate the local filmmaking community and to showcase how the property’s event spaces can be imaginatively transformed.

-What to Include — and Exclude — When Collecting Attendee Data
+What to Include — and Skip — When Collecting Attendee Data

 The Braindate Story: Unlocking Collaborative Learning at Events

-In this first of a series of columns by e180 CEO and co-founder Christine Renaud, she shares what she has learned about collaborative and peer-to-peer learning, including how to flip the traditional teacher/ student model.
+Christine Renaud, CEO of e180, shares what she has learned about collaborative and peer-to-peer learning from how professionals interact using the company’s Braindate platform — including how to flip the traditional teacher/student model.

 AMR International Looks at Exhibition of the Future